Olebioclimatic500/cloudflare-kv-worker/packages/typescript-sdk/README.md

 # Cloudflare KV TypeScript SDK

+> ⚠️ **SERVER-SIDE ONLY**: This SDK is designed exclusively for server-side use.
+Do not use in browser/client-side applications.

-TypeScript/JavaScript SDK for interacting with the Cloudflare KV Worker API with support for both server-side and browser authentication.
+TypeScript/JavaScript SDK for interacting with the Cloudflare KV Worker API with Bearer token and HMAC authentication support.

 ## Installation